Thinkwise/docs/docs/sf/messages.md

 title: Messages
 ---

-Error messages, warnings or informational error messages are also modelled in the Software Factory, with  the possibility to define a translation, severity, location and more.
+Error messages, warnings or informational error messages are also modelled in the Software Factory, with the possibility to define a translation, severity and location.
 This applies to both messages that are sent from functionality (code templates) and messages that are caused by the database, such as constraints and checks.

 ![1538638669734](../assets/sf/1538638669734.png)
 *Example of a message as it may appear in an end product.*